 The Guilford County Genealogy Society is a non-profit organization founded in 1974 to improve genealogical research in Guilford County, North Carolina.
 GCGS promotes the collection and preservation of family records, manuscripts, documents, and other Guilford County genealogy materials.
 We hope some of our work will help in your ancestral research.

-Guilford County was established in 1771 from Orange County (which formed about the eastern third) and Rowan County (which formed about the western two-thirds).
-It included what is now Randolph County (which separated in 1779) and Rockingham County (which separated in 1785).
+Guilford County was established in 1771.
+The eastern third was separated from Orange County and the western two thirds from Rowan County.
+Randolph County was separated from Guilford County in 1779 and Rockingham County separated in 1785.

-Group migrations were made by German Lutherans and Reformed settlers from Pennsylvania beginning in the late 1740s; Scots-Irish Presbyterians from the Pennsylvania-Maryland border area in the 1750s; Quakers from many locations in the 1750s; scattered Virginia Baptists organized meetings in the 1750s; and Methodists from the Eastern Shore of Maryland in the 1770s and 1780s.
+Group migrations were made by German Lutherans and Reformed settlers from Pennsylvania beginning in the late 1740s.
+One of the more prominent groups are Scots-Irish Presbyterians from the Pennsylvania-Maryland border area settling in the 1750s.
+Quakers began settling in our area in the 1750's and are a big part of community today.
+Scattered Virginia Baptists organized meetings in the 1750s.
+Methodists from the Eastern Shore of Maryland began settling in the 1770s and 1780s.

-“Moving On” to the south, west and northwest began almost immediately and picked up speed about 1800.
+Guilford County Genealogy show many continued their migration looking for rich farmland.
+Descendants are spread west as they followed roads leading to the south, west and northwest.
 Upper Georgia and South Carolina were favored, then sights were set on the Cumberland Gap as a way to Tennessee, Kentucky, Ohio, and Indiana.

 The Battle at Guilford Courthouse was fought on 15 March 1781.
 Cornwallis won, but the victory left the British army so weak that it caused them to lose the campaign in the southern colonies, and led to the surrender at Yorktown.